compulim/react-chain-of-responsibility/README.md

 ### Using as Fluent UI `IRenderFunction`

-The chain of responsibility can be used in Fluent UI.
-We provided a helper hook to return callback function as `IRenderFunction`.
+The chain of responsibility can be used in Fluent UI. `useRenderFunctionCallback` hook will return render function as `IRenderFunction`.

 There are subtle differences between the standard version and the Fluent UI version:

+- Entrypoint is `createChainOfResponsibilityForFluentUI`
 - Request and props are always of same type
-- Auto fallback to `defaultRender` of `IRenderFunction`
   - Request is optional, as defined in [`IRenderFunction`](https://github.com/microsoft/fluentui/blob/master/packages/utilities/src/IRenderFunction.ts)
+- Auto-fallback to `defaultRender` of `IRenderFunction`

 ```tsx
 import { createChainOfResponsibilityForFluentUI } from 'use-render';